GeorgianStan/romania-uat-api/README.md

 The API is free to use and it can be found at https://romania-uat-api.herokuapp.com/

-Tp access the documentation, navigate to [/documentation](https://romania-uat-api.herokuapp.com/documentation/).
+To access the documentation, navigate to [/documentation](https://romania-uat-api.herokuapp.com/documentation/).

 ## Rate limit